 He travelled through the underworld centuries after Dante, and a few years before Jason Vorhees.

 The Night Jimmy Page Played His First Gig With the Yardbirds

 Jimmy Page had already turned down the Yardbirds … twice.

 When the Rolling Stones Got a New Bass Player

 After almost 30 years as a member of the band, Bill Wyman was done.

 Top 10 Rock Songs About Ireland

-These tracks delve into everything from Ireland's natural beauty and folk heroes to the struggle for a united country.
+These tracks delve into everything from the country's natural beauty and folk heroes, to the struggle for a united country.